taliaweiss1/NewsYourself/README.md

 ##Link to Homepage: http://ec2-13-59-48-200.us-east-2.compute.amazonaws.com/~talia.weiss/homepage.php
 #### Login Details:
 ###### If you wish to login to a user that already exists use:
-- Username: taliaweiss
+- Username: sattie
-- Password: hello
+- Password: sophie
 #### Creative Portion Details:
 ###### Favoriting:
 - Gives users ability to favorite a post